-As an artist, curator and an arts manager, Masoom wears several hats.
+Parmar is an IFA grantee (2021-22), a Global ISPA fellow (2022) & a Rohini Nilekani Philanthropies grantee (2019).
+As a movement practitioner, curator and an arts manager, Parmar wears several hats.
 Influenced by his own diverse ancestry, his work explores ideas of identity and belonging through the oral, literary and cultural heritage of the subcontinent.
 He is invested in finding the secular and contemporary in the classical forms of Bharatanatyam and Kathak.

 His work is at once sensual and spiritual, while the movement vocabulary plays with 'thehraav' decelerating the pace of time to elevate each moment through his performance, allowing for the eyes to unravel and magnify the layers beneath.